SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 I turned the page.

 "'As long as they lived' became two years."

 The words hung between us like smoke.
 Chehata's face hardened.

 "The day the column formed, frost clung to the shaded side of the adobe wall," I read.
 "The people stood with bundles tied in blankets.
 Some carried clay pots, some carried tools, all carried the weight of disbelief."

-I described the officer's announcement: the new order to march to San Carlos, the second promise that if they behaved they could return in five to seven years.
+I described the officer's announcement: the new order to march to San Carlos, the second promise that if they behaved, they could return in five to seven years.

 "I knew, even at age ten, this was a lie."